Resolution Playbooks

 Beyond included playbooks

-Playbooks are the included remediation catalogue.
-Automation workflows are how teams customize resolution beyond that catalogue with branches, endpoint commands, cross-system steps, messages, schedules, and approval policies.
+Playbooks are the included support catalogue.
+Automation workflows are how teams customize support beyond that catalogue with branches, device commands, cross-system steps, messages, schedules, and approval policies.

 Decision logic for your environment.